Abood-devo/EV3-Automation/README.md

-- EV3 autmation project.
+- EV3 automation project.
-- reach me on twitter: adfd_2
+- reach me on Twitter: adfd_2

 ## About
 >The idea behind this project is to make the lego ev3 robot do actions using voice